exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1_ What is HTML_.md

 - An HTML document contains HTML tags and plain text.
 - An HTML document is also commonly called a web page.

-## HTML Tags: The Building Blocks
+## HTML Tags:

-Think of HTML tags as special labels that tell your browser how to display content.
-Just like how you might use different colored highlighters to mark different types of information in a book, HTML uses tags to mark different parts of a webpage.
+HTML uses tags to mark different parts of a webpage.

 ### What Are HTML Tags?